 We have been named as a defendant in a securities class action litigation filed on July 23, 2019, in the U.S. District Court for the District of Massachusetts.
 The complaint was filed by the Allegheny County Employees' Retirement System, against us and certain of our current and former executive officers and directors as well as the underwriters of our public offerings of common stock conducted in April 2017 and May 2018.
 This complaint was voluntarily dismissed on March 12, 2020.
 A second complaint was filed by Heather Mehdi on September 17, 2019, in the same court and against the same defendants with the exception of the underwriters.
-The active complaint alleges violations of federal securities laws based on our disclosures related to the results from the Phase 2 SOPRA study and Part 2 of the Phase 2b STORM study, and seeks unspecified compensatory damages, including interest; reasonable costs and expenses, including attorneys' and expert fees; unspecified recessionary damages; and such equitable/injunctive relief or other relief as the court may deem just and proper.
+In April 2020, the court appointed a lead plaintiff, Myo Thant, who filed an amended complaint on June 29, 2020.
+The amended complaint alleges violations of federal securities laws based on our disclosures related to the results from the Phase 2 SOPRA study and Part 2 of the Phase 2b STORM study, and seeks unspecified compensatory damages, including interest; reasonable costs and expenses, including attorneys' and expert fees; and such equitable/injunctive relief or other relief as the court may deem just and proper.
 We have reviewed the allegations and believe they are without merit.
+We moved to dismiss the complaint on July 31, 2020 and additional briefing deadlines are scheduled through September 2020.
 We intend to defend vigorously against this litigation.